 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-The Duck Decoy is surrounded by ancient woodland, with a stunning array of spring flowers including a large display of bluebells.
-There is an abundance of bird life, with many nesting and feeding sites, the wood also makes a home for several species of bat.
+The decoy at Boarstall is surrounded by beautiful woodland, with an array of spring flowers including a large display of bluebells.
+There is an abundance of bird life, with many nesting and feeding sites.
+The wood is also home to several species of bat.